ellis/OnTopOfThings/Notes.md

     * when an item has a due date and a time estimate, show it on the daily list once things start getting tight
     * for tasks with effort estimates and due dates, maybe we can show some useful graph?
     * let user schedule time slots and pomodoros for various days, both today and in advance
+    * link files and URLs to items
+    * use as an RSS reader and for tagging other websites to read or that are noteworthy
+    * scheduled reminders
 * plausibility checks
     * make plausibility checks when setting a date to hide and item till, because hiding is kind of dangerous
     * when a task is marked as done which has incomplete sub-tasks